Supercopa Euroamericana

 The Supercopa Euroamericana was a friendly football tournament created by DirecTV played from 2015 to 2016 in the Americas.
 It was contested between the Copa Sudamericana and the UEFA Europa League winners.
 The match was organised by DirecTV in 2015 and LaLiga World Challenge in 2016.

 Format

 The match was played for 90 minutes.
-In case of a draw after regulation, the winners were determined via a penalty shoot-out.
+In case of a draw after regulation time, the winners were determined via a penalty shoot-out.